-I’m not usually a fan of almonds (or walnuts) but I’ve been sneaking handfulls of these sweet and spicy almonds all weekend.
+I’m not usually a fan of almonds (or walnuts) but I’ve been sneaking handfuls of these sweet and spicy candied almonds all weekend.
 They’re totally addictive!
 The almonds are coated with a thick, crunch layer of caramelized brown sugar and cinnamon, with a hint of spicy cayenne – so, so, so good.
 They’re also ridiculously easy to make… which could be dangerous!

 It warmed up a little this weekend, so I decided to make some simple salads to go along with the pizza we had for dinner.
 I topped some spring mix with diced pear, blue cheese, and these almonds and dressed them with blackberry-ginger balsamic vinegar and olive oil.
 They stole the show.
 If you topped the salad with some chicken, it would make a wonderful entree.